Navezjt/Fooocus-inswapper/readme.md

 * Sampler (not fully implemented)
 * Scheduler (not fully implemented)

+### PhotoMaker General Usage

+1. Navigate to the PhotoMaker tab.
+2. Click "Enable"
+3. Load images from your PC.
+4. Enter your prompt and be sure to include "man img" or "woman img" depending on the subject at hand.  **img** in the prompt is expected by PhotoMaker.
+5. Click "Generate"

+Experiment with also adding an image to the Inswapper tab to overlay the generated image.

 ### PhotoMaker LoRA Usage

 1. Select the LoRAs you want to use as usual.